 I received a suspicious-looking e-mail that claims to be from the Federal Reserve.
 Is it a scam?

-The Federal Reserve does not communicate directly with consumers.
-You should be suspicious of any email message that claims to be from the Federal Reserve or references that the Federal Reserve is holding money owed to you.
+You should be suspicious of any unexpected email or phone message that claims to be from the Federal Reserve referencing that the Federal Reserve is holding money owed to you.
 Do not click on any links contained in these types of emails and delete them immediately.

 The Federal Reserve Board regularly monitors fraudulent solicitations and communications that purport to be made with the approval or involvement of the Federal Reserve or Federal Reserve officials.
 These scams often take the form of e-mail messages, letters, and telephone calls that seek to obtain an individual's personally identifiable information that is later used to commit fraud or theft.